maigutter/Web_development_coderhouseProject_MaiLanguageLab/readme.md

 The version you are currently seeing, the **Final Project**  was redisigned with an UX approach.
 I am not a UX designer (at least, not yet), but have been trying to apply as many concepts from UX and accesibility as I could.
 All the images have alt-text and the contrast ratio between the background and text has been checked for accesibility.

+It has also been uploaded to the Netlify server.

 **Stay tuned!
 Much more is coming!**

 ## Great!
 And what is the page about?